 The ability of a magnetic material to retain its magnetism.

 The magnetism remaining after the external magnetizing force is removed.

 In a circle, the angle included within an arc equal to the radius of a circle.
 Numerically, the angle is 57.3o.

-The value of alternating current that produces the same heating effect as the corresponding value of direct current.
+The AC current value that develops the same heating effect as the corresponding DC current value.
 For sine wave currents, the RMS or effective value is 0.707 times the peak value.

-The condition that occurs when a circuit’s inductive and capacitive reactances are balanced.
+It is the condition that happens when a circuit’s capacitive and inductive reactances are counterbalanced.